img-mapper/img-mapper/packages/react-img-mapper/README.md

 | -------------- | ----------------- | ------------------------------------------------------------------------ |
 | `scaledCoords` | _array of number_ | Scaled coordinates adjusted based on the image's dimensions.             |
 | `center`       | _array of number_ | The center or centroid coordinates of the area, represented as `[X, Y]`. |

----

-## License

-Distributed with an MIT License.
-See LICENSE.txt for more details!

-Copyright (c) 2025 Nisharg Shah